LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Limitation and Future Work

 The first limitation is about disappearing concept boundaries (\cref{fig: limitation}(a)): This issue arises when the space between concepts is too small, causing potential overlap due to down-sampling.
 Increasing the spacing between concepts can alleviate this problem.

-The second limitation concerns concepts beyond layout boundaries (\cref{fig: limitation}(b)): Sometimes, foreground pixels might exceed their intended layout boundaries, a result of the model's (Stable Diffusion's \cite{rombach2021highresolution}) design to yield results based on common sense.
-Opting for a more reasonable layout strategy could remedy this.
+The second limitation pertains to instances where concepts extend beyond their designated layout boundaries, as shown in \cref{fig: limitation}(b).
+Occasionally, foreground elements may spill over their intended borders, a consequence of Stable Diffusion's~\cite{rombach2021highresolution} design, which relies on generalized assumptions to generate outcomes.
+Adopting a more structured layout strategy could potentially mitigate this issue.

-The final limitation concerns inference efficiency, where a notable delay occurs due to the requirement to load various LoRAs checkpoints and perform backward computations for updating latent representations.
+The final limitation pertains to inference efficiency.
+A slight delay occurs due to the need to load various LoRA checkpoints and perform backward computations to update latent representations.
+This process takes approximately 20-40 seconds per image on a single NVIDIA A100 GPU.

 In future work, we aim to enhance the attention mechanism to overcome existing limitations and optimize the IO process to improve inference efficiency.